 (2) use commercially reasonable efforts to mitigate the effects of such Uncontrollable Force, remedy its inability to perform, and resume full performance of its obligation hereunder as soon as reasonably practicable;

 (3) keep the other Party apprised of such efforts on an ongoing basis; and

 (4) provide written notice of the resumption of performance.

-Written notices sent under this section must comply with section 20.
+Written notices sent under this section must comply with Exhibit I.